 What Is North Korea's Literacy Rate

-Dec 01, 2025 · 8 min read
+8 min read

 Imagine a world where access to information is tightly controlled, where books and news are carefully curated, and where education is both a privilege and a tool of the state.
-This is the reality for many in North Korea, a nation shrouded in mystery and often misunderstood.
+Plus, this is the reality for many in North Korea, a nation shrouded in mystery and often misunderstood.
 Yet, despite the layers of complexity and political opacity, one question often surfaces: what is North Korea's literacy rate?

 Main Subheading